The Concurrent Identification of SARS-Cov-2 and Influenza A/B Viruses in Nasopharyngeal Swabs Using Multiplex Real-time PCR

 Abstract

-Respiratory viral infections can exhibit variability in their treatment approaches and outcomes.
-Therefore, accurate, timely and cost-effective detection of viruses such as SARS-CoV-2 and influenza A/B concurrently as a two important cause of the respiratory infections is crucial.
-This study aimed to identify the COVID-19 and influenza A/B and also, co-occurrence of them in hospitalized pediatric patients presenting with respiratory viral infections symptoms.
+Introduction: Respiratory viral infections vary in their clinical presentation, treatment approaches and outcomes.
+Therefore, accurate, timely and cost-effective detection of key pathogens, particularly SARS-CoV-2 and influenza A/B, which are among the most common causes of respiratory infections, is crucial.
+This study aimed to identify the presence of COVID-19 and influenza A/B, as well as their co-occurrence, in hospitalized pediatric patients presenting with respiratory viral infections symptoms.

-In this research, specimens were obtained from the nasopharyngeal of hospitalized patients in Mofid Children hospital, Tehran, Iran showing symptoms of viral respiratory infections.
-The detection of SARS-CoV-2 and influenza A/B viruses was achieved using multiplex Real-Time PCR after total RNA extraction of samples.
+Materials & Methods: Nasopharyngeal specimens were collected from pediatric patients admitted to Mofid Children’s Hospital in Tehran, Iran who exhibited symptoms of viral respiratory infections.
+Detection of SARS-CoV-2 and influenza A/B was achieved using multiplex real-time polymerase chain reaction (PCR) following total RNA extraction of samples.
 Data regarding symptoms and other pertinent information about the patients were collected via a questionnaire.

-During this research, a total of 2,353 patients who were hospitalized children participated.
-Their ages ranged from under one year old to 18 years old, with females accounting for 43% and males accounting for 57%.
-The most commonly reported symptom among these patients was fever.
-The results of the multiplex Real-Time PCR were positive in 8% of cases including; 55% COVID-19, 8.5% influenza A, 26% influenza B, and 10.5% co-infections.
+Results: A total of 2,353 hospitalized children in this study, ranging from under one year old to 18 years old.
+Of these 43% were female and 57% male.
+Fever was the most commonly reported symptom.
+The results of the multiplex real-time PCR were positive in 8% of cases, including 55% for COVID-19, 8.5% forinfluenza A, 26% for influenza B, and 10.5% for co-infections.

-The results of this study showed that the frequency of seasonal influenza has decreased compared to previous years, which could be due to the improvement of personal protection due to the COVID-19 pandemic.
+Conclusion: The results of this study suggest a decline in seasonal influenza incidence compared to previous years, potentially due to the improved personal protection measures during to the COVID-19 pandemic.
 On the other hand, the presence of co-infection in this study is important and this co-infection should be considered in treatment and diagnostic systems in respiratory infection by physicians.
+Importantly, the presence of co-infections highlights the need for clinicians to consider dual pathogen involvement in diagnosis and treatment strategies for respiratory infections.

 Keywords